-Camera (preferably a DSLR)
+- Camera (preferably a DSLR)

 Taking the shots

-The first thing to do is focus on where you’ll be (I zoomed in on the street post to focus), then turn autofocus off to maintain continuity.
-The photo on the left, the establishing photo, was the first one I took (1/100th shutter speed, 400 ISO).
-This photo is needed so that when the chair is erased, there’s background to fill the void.
+Firstly, focus the camera lens on where you’ll be, then take the shot.
+I focused on the street post on the right side of the image (above).
+You need to keep autofocus off to maintain focal continuity in both shots.
+The photo on the left, which I’ll call the establishing shot, was the first one I took (1/100th shutter speed, 400 ISO).
+This photo is needed so that when the chair is erased in the next image (right), there’s imagery to fill the void.

-As you can see below, there is a noticeable difference between the levitation photo and the establishing shot.
+Now, it’s time to add the shadow.
+As you can see below, there is a noticeable difference between the levitation shot and the establishing shot.
 In erasing the chair, you also get rid of the natural shadow.
-It’s important to reintroduce the shadow since it’s small things like that that make the photo more realistic.
+It’s important to reintroduce the shadow because those details that make the photo look more realistic.
 Thankfully, this is easy to do.